 I was trained as a clinical social worker at the School of Social Service Administration at the University of Chicago, from which I graduated with honors in 2006.
 I achieved full licensure as a Clinical Social Worker in the State of Illinois in 2009 (Lic. #149.013425), a Licensed Independent Clinical Social Worker in the Commonwealth of Massachusetts in 2013 (Lic. # SW117870), and, most recently, in the State of Washington in 2014 (Lic. #LW.60534498).
 Since that time, I have continued to pursue a variety of professional development opportunities.
 I also participates in ongoing peer consultation to keep my treatment skill pencils sharpened.
 I am an Approved Consultant through the EMDR International Association and a Certified EMDR therapist.
 I have also participated in advanced training for the use of EMDR therapy in treating addictions and compulsions, affect phobias, and early (pre-verbal) trauma, as well as techniques for integrating somatic methods and Ego State Therapy to ensure successful reprocessing.

 In mid-2017, I completed Level I of Sensorimotor Psychotherapy training, which focuses upon developing greater body awareness through different forms of resourcing; helping the nervous system complete thwarted defensive responses; and creating opportunities for the nervous system to discharge ‘trapped’ disturbance organically.
-In 2018 and 2019, I’ll be deepening my training in this amazing healing approach.
 I also continue to pursue further training in clinical hypnosis, as this is an interest of mine that continues to develop.

 In additional to my professional pursuits, I have a great passion for liberation politics (of all kinds) of the 1960s – 1970s, painfully obscure British comedy from the 1970s on, antique carnival and depression glass, vintage furniture, lots of music that no one ever seems to have heard of, and my family, but not necessarily in that order.